from typing import Optional, Tuple

 Returns:

-A numpy array of predicted daily temperatures over the period of the dataframe
+A numpy array of predicted daily temperatures from the first to the last day provided, inclusive.

 # Estimate sinusoidal parameters